How to stay on top of your company’s software subscriptions

 Easy-to-manage payment cards for employees

 The primary benefit that an automated expensing solution provides for business subscription management is company cards.
-These cards can be pre-loaded and set with custom spending limits before being given to your employees.
-That gives you full oversight of who is signing up to subscriptions and how much for.
+These cards can be pre-loaded and set with custom spending limits before being given to your employees which gives you full oversight of who is signing up to what subscriptions and how much for.

 This empowers your staff to make purchases without ever needing to be reimbursed.
 It also keeps your financial team in control of your business spending.
-And if someone leaves the organisation, your finance team will be able to seamlessly end or reallocate their payments.
+And if someone leaves the organisation, your finance team can end or reallocate their payments easily.

 Real-time financial overview

 The wasted spend on forgotten subscriptions can be tackled with more real-time monitoring of business spend, something Pleo offers from your first use.